davide-aloi/neuroscience-workshop-Innsbruck-2025/docs/roast.md

 Other parameters that one can specify are present in the official documentation.

 ### Summary
 This guide provided an overview of how ROAST models tDCS-induced electric fields by using individualised MRI-based head models and flexible electrode configurations.
-We covered the key steps in the ROAST pipeline, including tissue segmentation, conductivity assignment, and electrode placement using both standard and custom approaches.
-In the next part of the workshop, we will put this into practice by running a full simulation on a sample dataset and visualising the resulting electric field maps.
+I covered the key steps in the ROAST pipeline, including tissue segmentation, conductivity assignment, and electrode placement using both standard and custom approaches.
+In the next part of the workshop, I will put this into practice by running a full simulation on a sample dataset and visualising the resulting electric field maps.